Summary

 Wikipedia

-Patrick Kevin Ryan (born March 28, 1982)[1][2] is an American businessman, Democratic politician, and veteran serving as the U.S. representative for New York’s 18th congressional district since 2023.
-He served as the representative for New York’s 19th congressional district from 2022 to 2023 after being elected in a special election.
-He previously served as the county executive of Ulster County, New York.[1][3][4]
+Patrick Kevin Ryan (born March 28, 1982)[1][2] is an American businessman, politician, and veteran serving as the U.S. representative for New York’s 18th congressional district since 2023.
+A member of the Democratic Party, he previously served as the representative for New York’s 19th congressional district from 2022 to 2023 after being elected in a special election.
+Before being elected to the House, he was the county executive of Ulster County, New York.[1][3][4]

 Early life and career

 Ryan was born and raised in Kingston, New York, the son of Patricia L. and Kevin M. Ryan.[5]
-He earned a Bachelor of Science in international politics from the United States Military Academy in 2004 and a Master of Arts in security studies from Georgetown University.[6]
+He earned a BS in international politics from the United States Military Academy in 2004 and an MA in security studies from Georgetown University.[6]
 Two of his West Point classmates are fellow Congressmen John James and Wesley Hunt.

 Ryan served in the United States Army as a military intelligence officer from 2004 to 2009, including two tours in Iraq.[7]
 From 2009 to 2011, he worked as the deputy director of Berico Technologies, as a subcontractor for Palantir Technologies in Afghanistan.[7]
 He co-founded Praescient Analytics, a software company, in 2011.
 From 2015 to 2017, he was a senior vice president of Dataminr, an artificial intelligence platform.
 In 2018 and 2019, Ryan was a senior adviser at New Politics.[8]